-The Victorian Government is joining with development partners – MAB Corporation and community housing provider HousingFirst – to completely rebuild the North Melbourne estate and deliver more social housing to better meet demand.
+The Victorian Government is joining with development partner MAB Corporation, and registered housing association HousingFirst, to redevelop the North Melbourne site to provide social, affordable and private housing outcomes.

-- The Department of Health and Human Services and the Department of Education and Training have agreed to set aside 5,500sqm of land on Molesworth Street for an education facility to help relieve pressure on existing inner-city schools
+- Approximately 5,500sqm of land on Molesworth Street for an education facility to help relieve pressure on existing inner-city schools

 - A shared open space that will be accessible to the surrounding area

 - Improved walking links through the site, including widening of Hardwicke Street for pedestrians

 - Shared spaces, including an artist’s live/work studio and an onsite HousingFirst office to support tenants

 - Design that will encourage and maximise sight lines and safety

 - Retention of as many medium and high-value trees as possible on the site and where removal is not required.